I

 The most common differences that children experience are:

-Due to differences in brain functioning, it can be challenging for children to develop social relationships and participate in group activities.
+Some people with mental health conditions, such as social anxiety disorder and obsessive-compulsive disorder, may also identify as neurodivergent.
+Due to differences in brain functioning, it can be challenging for children, including autistic and non autistic people, to develop social relationships and participate in group activities.
 Children also often have co-occurring challenges with sensory processing.
 As a society, we must recognise and provide support to neurodivergent individuals.
 We can contribute to developing a safer environment by catering to their unique needs, strengths and abilities.

 Positive Aspects of Neurodiversity

-Neurodiversity carries plenty of positive aspects and benefits that contribute to the rich diversity in our society.
-Children with neurodivergent traits often possess exceptional problem-solving skills, a strong eye for detail, and enhanced creativity.
 These traits can help them lead innovation and make breakthroughs across many fields.
 Their unconventional approach to challenges and problems inspires creative solutions and promotes a culture of diversity, which empowers people to contribute to society and an overall benefit for humanity.

 Celebrating the wide spectrum of neurological differences in neurodivergent people fosters a deep understanding of people’s unique experiences and perspectives.
 By embracing neurodiversity, we can collectively open the gate towards an accepting world where every individual is seen as worthy and is recognised and cherished.